Gardening is fun! However, it’s not always easy for many beginners to start.

 So, here’s the formula: incredible soil + top-notch plant = astounding success.

-Therefore, after planning, start feeding your garden with any plant food.
+Therefore, after planning, start feeding your garden with water and manure.

 You will be required to keep weed out.
 It’s what you know!